How a Startup Works | A Detailed Look

 The Growth of a Conventional Company

-Let's imagine that you have a conventional business, such as a restaurant, a web development agency, a digital marketing consultancy or a pastry shop.
+Let's imagine you have a conventional business, such as a restaurant, a web development agency, a digital marketing consultancy or a bakery.

 In 2014, you achieved sales of one million dollars, which was a great achievement.
 Over the years, you worked hard, opened new stores, and increased your efforts to grow your business.

-In 2015, sales increased by 20%, reaching 1.2 million dollars.
-With that growth, you were able to hire more employees and expand your presence in the market.
+In 2015, sales increased by 20%, reaching $1.2 million.
+With that growth, you were able to hire more employees and expand your market presence.

-The following years followed a similar trend, with a constant but gradual increase of 20% annually.
-Finally, in 2018, you managed to double your company, reaching 2.1 million dollars in sales.
+The following years followed a similar trend, with a steady but gradual increase of 20% per year.
+Finally, in 2018, you managed to double your company, reaching $2.1 million in sales.

-This is an example of how a traditional company grows at a percentage rate, increasing year after year constantly.
+This is an example of how a traditional company grows at a percentage rate, increasing steadily year after year.

 Business consulting: what it is and when your company needs it